 Reindeer food is a mixture of oats, colored sugars and glitter (optional).
 Sprinkle it in the front yard on Christmas Eve night and it will help the reindeer find your house.
 So, the legend goes.

 You can start your own reindeer food tradition with this reindeer food recipe.
 And if you want to gift the reindeer food, there is even a Free Printable Reindeer Food Tag to download.

 Another fun thing to do on Christmas Eve is to play games.
 One of our family’s favorites is this Christmas charades game.
 They love acting out different Christmas themed words such as elves working, Santa Claus and making a snowman.

-Other Christmas game ideas include this Roll a Christmas Tree (which we love to play in between dinner and dessert) and Pin the Nose on the Reindeer (affiliate).
-You could also make a Christmas version of Pictionary or challenge family members to make Christmas Lego builds.
+Other Christmas game ideas include this Roll a Christmas Tree (which we love to play in between dinner and dessert), Christmas charades or a game from this Christmas party games set.

 Some other fun classic Christmas game ideas include playing Bingo (affiliate), Christmas Mad Libs or this cool Guess Who I Am game (affiliate).
 We also love this snowman drawing game where you draw a snowman on top of each other’s heads.
 Turns out that it’s quite the challenge.

 One of my new favorites that we have to try this year is this Guess the Christmas Smells Game.
 Fill jars with classic Christmas smells (our gingerbread playdough would be perfect for this game), blindfold players using a Santa hat (definitely keeps it festive) and see if they can guess the smells.
 Some ideas include cinnamon sticks, peppermint candies, pinecones, marshmallows, chocolate, vanilla and nutmeg.
 You can also soak cotton balls in different Christmas essential oils and see if participants can guess those smells.